 Fast, effortless and 100% online.
 Learn more

-The SA108 form is a document you need to fill and submit to HMRC if you have to pay tax on your capital gains.
+The SA108 form is a supplementary document you must fill and submit to HMRC as part of your tax return if you have tax to pay on your capital gains.
+This is done via post.

 Use it when you’ve sold any of these for a profit: